JohanOhlin/divingintoazure/_posts/2019-03-25-configuration-in-asp-net-core.markdown

 }
 {% endhighlight %}

-The default behaviour is to not change private properties, but by specifying the <code class="code">BindNonPublicProperties</code> option you can override this behaviour.
+The default behaviour is to not change private properties, but by specifying the `BindNonPublicProperties` option you can override this behaviour.

 {% highlight csharp linenos %}
 public void ConfigureServices(IServiceCollection services)